infoxicator/infoxicator.com/src/content/posts/sideprojects-i-dont-have-time-for-that.md

 ---
 title: "Side Projects?
 I don't have time for that!"
-excerpt: "."
+excerpt: "From late-night student side projects to family life, I thought the side-project era was over until AI agents made shipping feel possible again; here is a tour of nine projects I shipped this year and the lessons on compounding and priorities."
 date: "2025-12-31"
 tags:
   - AI
   - Agents
   - UI
-readingTime: "8 min read"
+readingTime: "9 min read"
 ---

 ## The importance of Side Projects